-- Use CAPS effectively to incentivize and reward strong performance in the federal workforce - Date: Ongoing - Responsibility: Federal Supervisors - Emphasize and build capacity for career development and purpose-driven research in PMEL - Date: Ongoing - Responsibility: Supervisors, research group leads - Explore lab-wide options, such as increased support, that may reduce the administrative burden on scientific and engineering staff - Date: First recommendations complete by September 2021 - Responsibility: Jim Guyton, Ogie Olanday
+- Use CAPS effectively to incentivize and reward strong performance in the federal workforce - Date: Intended to be ongoing - Responsibility: Federal Supervisors - Emphasize and build capacity for career development and purpose-driven research in PMEL - Date: Completed.
+PMEL is currently working to use a direct hire authority to internally promote an employee to supervisory status, who will lead a new lab division.
+PMEL is also using temporary promotion authority to provide acting group lead experience to a staff member while completing a new federal hire. - Responsibility: Supervisors, research group leads - Explore lab-wide options, such as increased support, that may reduce the administrative burden on scientific and engineering staff - Date: Completed.
+Bringing in a new Deputy and formalizing facility manager role; Streamlining purchasing processes using BPAs, Realigning creative services group, recruited an LCDP detailee.
+New federal hires for additional support is limited by federal funding support and hindered by the DOC telework and remote work restrictions. - Responsibility: Rebecca Briggs, Diane Stanitski, Ogie Olanday